Making the Museum Autism Friendly – best practice from around the world

 How can autism make a museum visit difficult?

-People with autism can find busy, crowded environments difficult.
+Autistic people can find busy, crowded environments difficult.
 This means that a visit to a museum at peak time could be challenging.
 During these times there are lots of people and increased noise.

 Changes in light and noise levels can also cause distress.
 Some museums have film commentaries or interactive displays that play automatically.
 These sudden noises and images have the potential to trigger a negative reaction.
 Bright lights and displays can result in sensory overload.
 The sheer scale and size of a large museum could make a visit difficult – having lots of different rooms with no clear route around can be overwhelming.